Overview

 Infancy (early life) is an important time for the development of immune responses that provide tolerance and acceptance of the establishing intestinal microbiota.
 In turn, the microbiota is necessary for the development of the immune system and prevents allergic and inflammatory disorders later in life.
 However, it is unclear why such tolerance is established best during early life and how the microbiota confers an effect on the immune system.

 The Early Life Immune Responses Lab explores mucosal immunology and how gut-residing bacteria contribute to the development of the immune system.
-Specifically, we have found that epidermal growth factor (EGF) present in breast milk during the first weeks of life provides strong protection to the child by inhibiting bacterial translocation from the lumen of the intestine to the child's system.
-Disruption of EGF has important implications to the development of enteric infections that can result in bloodstream infections, such as neonatal sepsis.
-Additionally, disruption of EGF may prevent the development of tolerogenic responses to the intestinal microbiota or dietary antigens later in life.
+Specifically, we have found that epidermal growth factor present in breast milk during the first weeks of life provides strong protection to the child by inhibiting bacterial translocation from the lumen of the intestine to the child's system.
+Disruption of epidermal growth factor has important implications to the development of enteric infections that can result in bloodstream infections, such as neonatal sepsis.
+Also, disruption of epidermal growth factor may prevent the development of tolerogenic responses to the intestinal microbiota or dietary antigens later in life.
 This work has important implications in the intestinal health of newborns and older children throughout life.